Simultaneous Uniformization and Algebraic Correspondences: Introduction

 An \emph{orbit equivalence} framework for combining/mating Fuchsian groups (or surfaces) with polynomials was developed in \cite{MM1}.
-The key idea of \cite{MM1} was to replace a Fuchsian group with a piecewise M{\"o}bius circle map (called a \emph{mateable map}) that retains some of the key features of the group and is compatible with polynomial dynamics.
+The key idea of \cite{MM1} was to replace a Fuchsian group with a piecewise M{\"o}bius circle map (called a \emph{mateable map}) that retains some of the key features of the group (namely, it is orbit equivalent to the group) and is compatible with polynomial dynamics (that is to say, it is topologically conjugate to $z^d$, for some $d\geq 2$).
 Using the notion of mateable maps, combination theorems for these objects were proved.
-Principal examples of mateable maps associated with Fuchsian groups are given by \emph{Bowen-Series} (Section~\ref{sec-bs}) and \emph{higher Bowen-Series} (Section~\ref{sec-hbs}) maps.
+Principal examples of mateable maps associated with Fuchsian groups are given by \emph{Bowen-Series} (Section~\ref{sec-bs}) and \emph{higher Bowen-Series} (Section~\ref{sec-hbs}) maps of Fuchsian punctured sphere groups.

 The above framework was extended to \emph{virtual orbit equivalences} in \cite{MM2}.
-Specifically, one looks at a finite index subgroup $\Gamma_0'$ of the original Fuchsian group $\Gamma_0$, and shows that the Bowen-Series map of $\Gamma_0'$ (which is orbit equivalent to $\Gamma_0'$) acting on the circle admits a quotient as a factor dynamical system that can be conformally mated with complex polynomials.
+More precisely, one looks at a finite index subgroup $\Gamma_0'$ of the original Fuchsian group $\Gamma_0$, and shows that the Bowen-Series map of $\Gamma_0'$ (which is orbit equivalent to $\Gamma_0'$) acting on the circle admits a factor dynamical system, called the \emph{factor Bowen-Series map}.
+The restriction of a factor Bowen-Series map to the circle is topologically conjugate to $z^d$, for some $d\geq 2$, and hence it can be conformally mated with complex polynomials.
 Algebraic descriptions of these conformal matings were also given (initially under a real-symmetry assumption, which was later dropped in \cite{LLM24}).
 This was used to construct correspondences on (possibly nodal) Riemann spheres.
 These correspondences are matings of complex polynomials and genus zero orbifolds.

 The above construction was used in \cite{MM2} to construct holomorphic embeddings of \emph{Bers slices} of genus zero orbifolds in the space of algebraic correspondences such that the correspondences are matings of the corresponding surfaces and the polynomial $z^d$.